Mapaor/copy-latex-firefox-extension/README.md

 - README as a website: [https://mapaor.github.io/copy-latex-firefox-extension/](https://mapaor.github.io/copy-latex-firefox-extension/)

 # Related
-A Chrome version is still pending development.
+There is also a Chrome version of this extension: [https://github.com/Mapaor/copy-latex-chrome-extension](https://github.com/Mapaor/copy-latex-chrome-extension)